 I used large urns from year to year on the front porch and filled them with hydrangeas too.

 Choosing a self-water container to plant hydrangeas is a good idea.
 The pot regulates the moister in the soil making it perfect for hydrangeas to thrive in.

 Planting hydrangeas in pots and urs is simple.
 Follow these tips and your will be rewarded with a healthy plant and beautiful blooms.

 Dig a hole in your soil a little larger than the pot the hydrangea comes in.
 If you do not use potting soil that has timed-release fertilizer, put some timed-released fertilizer in the bottom of the hole according to the directions on the fertilizer container.
 Be careful not to use too much or you will burn the roots.
 Just a little bit will do and mix it in with the soil!
 If you are using amended soil (see above), skip this step.

 Loosen the root ball of the shrub, like discussed for planting hydrangeas in the ground.

 Plant the hydrangea in the soil making sure the crown (where the base of the plant meets the soil) is level with the top of the potting soil.
 If the crown sits too high it will dry out faster and if it is planted too deeply in the soil the hydrangea might not bloom and rot.

 Water in well.

 Hydrangeas love water!
-They like to be hydrated… BUT NOT WET!
-If they are too wet it stunts their blooms.
+They like to be hydrated but not wet!
+If they are too wet it stunts their blooms and rots their roots.
 They also like to be in a pot that drains well.
 Because they are in a pot and not in the ground I suggest watering them daily when the weather gets hot.
 Give the soil in the pot a little poke with your finger.
-If it feels dry…it’s time to give them a good soak.
+If it feels dry it’s time to give them a good soak.